Published daily by the Lowy Institute

 Diplomatic immunity is intended to protect open communication between countries, not be a catch-all excuse.
 The issues raised by these cases clearly create the potential for friction between governments.
 The easiest answer would be to stop the practice of allowing domestic staff to accompany diplomats.
 That hasn’t happened.

-The legal requirement to meet local workplace laws involves scrutiny of the arrangements by Australian authorities – this should not just as a box-ticking exercise at the outset, but carry the potential for monitoring.
+The legal requirement to meet local workplace laws involves scrutiny of the arrangements by Australian authorities – this should not be just as a box-ticking exercise at the outset, but carry the potential for monitoring.
 The anti-slavery Mercy Foundation has called for measures to ensure such workers are paid in accordance with local entitlements.
 Without such guarantees, there is a prospect that similar cases will arise, or that resentments will be harboured that might rebound in unexpected ways.

 The United States and India fell out in 2014 after an Indian consulate official was arrested in New York on charges of visa fraud and underpaying a maid.
 Ironically enough, India retaliated by cracking down on parking around the US embassy in New Delhi.